Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Complexity analysis of the proposed packing approaches

 The complexity calculation of SPFHP is straightforward.
 We go over the whole data once for the histogram sorting.
 Next, we iterate over each of the $s_m$ bins in the histogram.
 Lastly, we iterate over all strategies that were encountered so far.
 It can be proven that, at each iteration, the number of strategies can be maximally increased by one.
 In each step, we potentially add a sequence to existing strategies but a new strategy is opened up only in the final step, when we either create a new strategy or we split one of the existing strategies into two.
-Hence, the number of strategies is bounded by $s_m$ and the overall complexity is bounded by $O(n+s_m^2)$.
+Hence, the number of strategies is bounded by $s_m$ and the overall time complexity is bounded by $O(n+s_m^2)$.
+The space complexity is $O(s_m^2)$ since we need to store up to $s_m$ strategies with maximum $s_m$ counts for different sequence length.